 If you’re anything like us, you always want photos of all of the amazing people and places around you!
 With that in mind, wouldn’t it be nice if you could take a professional photographer with you everywhere you go?
 You could have perfectly captured memories from the summit of your first 14er, your island honeymoon or even just simply a backyard BBQ with friends.
-But hiring a professional to follow you around all the time may not be possible.
-So, we thought we would share two of our best secrets for better photos of your family and friends!
-Are you ready … ?
+But hiring your own personal paparazzi may not be ideal.
+So, we thought we would share two easy secrets for better photos of your family and friends!
+The best part?
+All you need is your smart phone!

 Just like real estate, great photos are about location, location, location.
 Subjects can easily get lost in a busy and distracting background.
 Instead, try to find a clean light colored background, this will allow the attention to be on your subject as opposed to their surroundings.
 We found the white wall in the photo on the left below on a rooftop patio at a venue in Northern Colorado.
 We moved a big distracting planter out of the way and used our bride’s dress to hide a power outlet.
 The result?
 A nice clean background bringing all of the focus to our bride and groom!